ZEReader

 Most E-Readers today are based on Linux or Android, which is often overkill for a device designed simply for reading.
 Inspired by the Open Book Project, this led to a key question: could a simple, microcontroller-based E-Reader get the job done just as well?

 This idea became the core of my bachelor’s thesis.
 Using a microcontroller provides a much more efficient platform, which lays the groundwork for a significantly longer battery life.
-It also minimizes the attack surface, creating a more secure device that cannot executing additional third-party code at runtime.
+It also minimizes the attack surface, creating a more secure device that cannot execute additional third-party code at runtime.

 feature image